EdmondFrank/car_plate_recognize/readme.md

 # Intro
-this project still on developing now!
+this project is still on developing now!